visit-dav/visit/src/doc/dev_manual/LiveCustomerResponse.rst

 alternate work schedules, working remotely, travel, vacations, trainings, meetings, etc.

-Round-robin assignment leads to fair load by head-count but isn't weighted by percent-time assignments.
+Round-robin assignment may lead to a fair load by head-count but isn't weighted by percent-time assignments.
 From a percent-time assignment perspective, it might be more appropriate for a developer that is only 50% time on VisIt_ to serve as the **Primary** only half as often as a 100% time developer.